8 sustainable retail ideas to implement in your stores

 5. Encourage and incentivize recycling

-This trend is not just linked to fashion.
-IKEA Canada allows customers to bring back their used furniture and receive store credit.
-And UK department store John Lewis is accepting beauty packaging, which can be hard to recycle.
+But this trend isn’t just linked to fashion.
+For instance, IKEA Canada allows customers to bring back their used furniture and receive store credit, and UK department store John Lewis accepts beauty packaging, which can be more challenging to recycle.

 6. Redesign greener stores